anbucher/node-red-contrib-send-form/README.md

 # node-red-contrib-send-form
 This is a node-red node for posting http(s) requests containing files as multipart formData.
 Currently a work in progress.
-As of now this node is only looking for files.
-However, there are future plans to handle all multipart/form-data.

 ## Installation
 run npm -g install node-red-contrib-send-form